1jour1vin

 About the wine:

-Like the classic style of the Lévêque family, this wine reveals pleasant flavors of lemon and lime, along with notes of linden, acacia, and, most notably, white peach.
-Aging in oak barrels with bâtonnage gives it richness and a savory toasty character.
+Like the classic Lévêque family style, this wine reveals pleasant flavors of lemon and lime, as well as notes of linden, acacia, and, most notably, white peach.
+Aging in oak barrels with bâtonnage lends it richness and a delicious toasty character.
 Ideal for more refined cuisine.
 2025–2033

 Hachette Wine Guide